Nkovaturient/Nkovaturient/README.md

 ---

-- Pretty much true, you are either struggling to survive or excruciatingly bored. 🌐
+- Pretty much true, you are either struggling to survive or excruciatingly terrified! 🌐

 📌🔗 [My Portfolio](https://nehakumari711.netlify.app/) ❄⚡